 5. Have regular dental cleanings:

 Visiting your dentist for regular teeth cleanings and oral exams are a very important part of maintaining good dental health.
 Professional teeth cleanings help to eliminate plaque increases.
 A dentist can help spot problems early when they are simpler and less expensive to treat.
 Most dentists also practice preventive care, to help stop problems before they even happen.
 Your dentist can counsel you on the best cleaning techniques to improve your oral hygiene routines.

 6. Eat more crunchy veggies and fruit:

-Foods with fiber ( carrots, apples, celery ) have a cleaning effect in your mouth when being eaten.
+Foods with fiber ( carrots, apples, celery ) have a cleaning effect on your mouth when being eaten.
 The crisp texture wipes away bacteria that can cause tooth decay.
 The amount of chewing needed to eat fibrous food also stimulates an increase in saliva production, which is the best natural defense against cavities.
 Saliva starts to neutralize acids around twenty minutes after eating.

 7. Drink water after eating:

 Water provides an excellent mouth rinse, washing away both bacteria and the remains of food that can become plaque.
 Water also neutralizes the effects of acidic and sweet foods.
 Tap water in several nations includes fluoride, which also helps avert tooth rot in a similar manner to fluoride toothpaste.
-Tooth decay is likelier to occur in a dry mouth, so drinking water frequenting is the best way to combat this.
+Tooth decay is likelier to occur in a dry mouth, so drinking water frequently is the best way to combat this.

 8. Brush teeth twice a day: